galensavidge/basilisk-mc-update/src/utilities/MonteCarlo/README.md

 monteCarlo.setArchiveDir("dirName")
 ```

 Data is retained from a simulation to a unique file for each run.
 A `RetentionPolicy` is used to define what data from the simulation should be retained.
 A `RetentionPolicy` is a list of messages and variables to log from each simulation run.
 It also has a callback, used for plotting/processing the retained data.
 If a user wanted to create a plot of each run of a simulation message, they would create a retention policy defining the message they want to plot, and a callback that uses that message to draw a plot.
-This plot can be created any time after the initial execution of the monte carlo run, from the retained data.
+This plot can be created any time after the initial execution of the Monte Carlo run, from the retained data.

 ```
 # add retention policy that logs a message and plots it